vx68k/libvm68k/sphinx/vm68kapi.rst

       This constructor is explicitly defaulted.

-   .. cpp:function:: constexpr byte(std::uint8_t value) noexcept
+   .. cpp:function:: constexpr explicit byte(std::uint8_t value) noexcept

       Constructs a :cpp:class:`byte` object with an initial value.